Peripherals

 By default, this Peripheral is considered to be

 make this input effectively behave as a Logical input.
-In this case, the input will assume a LOW
+In this case, the input will assume a LOW state if the voltage present on the respective pin is below a certain threshold,

-and a HIGH
+and a HIGH state otherwise.

 learn more...